Skin-related side effects from cancer treatment include:

 - Skin lesions

-If you experience any skin changes, see your doctor as soon as possible so he or she can evaluate them.
-Some changes are related to the primary cancer or infection, and treatment for these side effects can make you more comfortable and prevent serious problems from developing.
-Your doctor can recommend or prescribe appropriate treatment including topical solutions (creams, lotions or gels) to soothe your skin or relieve itching.
+Tell your doctor about any changes to your skin.
+Your doctor can recommend or prescribe appropriate treatment, including topical solutions (creams, lotions or gels) to soothe your skin or relieve itching.

 Chemotherapy can affect the color and texture of your fingernails and toenails: